IntToLong/UKRIFY/README.md

 ## Overview

 Are you tired of accidentally typing Ukrainian words with your keyboard set to English layout?<br>
-**UKRIFY** is a lightweight Chrome extension designed specifically for bilingual keyboard users to quickly convert text typed in the wrong layout.<br>
+**Ukrify** is a lightweight Chrome extension designed specifically for bilingual keyboard users to quickly convert text typed in the wrong layout.<br>
-Forget deleting and retyping — simply highlight your text, and UKRIFY instantly transforms it from English letters to proper Ukrainian Cyrillic.<br>
+Forget deleting and retyping — simply highlight your text, and Ukrify instantly transforms it from English letters to proper Ukrainian Cyrillic.<br>

-## Try UKRIFY
+## Try Ukrify

 [![Chrome Web Store](https://img.shields.io/badge/Chrome_Web_Store-black?style=for-the-badge&logoColor=%23ffe259&label=Visit&labelColor=%23ffe259)](https://chromewebstore.google.com/detail/ukrify/fbfgapejodfnnmfijbhkgjakcmbfbcpo)